A Comprehensive Guide to Travel and Expense Policy

 - Role and responsibility of the employee in spending and reporting expenses.

-- Spend Control and Insights: Setting policies allows organisations control their
+- Spend Control and Insights: Setting policies allows

 bottomline and bring preventive measure to check overspending.
 Policies also allow for benchmarks